hushion-r/code-ref/README.md

 #### Test working but API calls not?
 Make sure you have the value in relations in the service file

+#### Getting HTML back instead of an object?
+Try rebuilding and checking that you're cealling the right URL.

 ### Add SQL Server Connection
 Open `database.config.ts`